pchat-imm/quectel_rm510q_gl/README.md

 - quectel + sim true 4G (selected) to internet
     - to ping
     - to iperf (on 4G to UNAI)
-- quectel + sysmocom sim to srsRAN4G
+- quectel on rpi w/ sysmocom sim connect to srsRAN4G

 ## 0. setup Antenna
 - connect to ANT0 and ANT1 (see more on hardware design)